master-hax/compose-wireguard-squid/README.md

-# compose-wireguard-ipfs
+# compose-wireguard-squid

-a multi-container Docker application to run an [IPFS node](https://hub.docker.com/r/linuxserver/ipfs) behind a [Wireguard](https://hub.docker.com/r/linuxserver/wireguard) client
+a multi-container Docker application to run a [squid](https://hub.docker.com/r/ubuntu/squid) forward http proxy behind a [Wireguard](https://hub.docker.com/r/linuxserver/wireguard) client

 ## how to set it up